Let's roll: September 11 attacks

 Todd Beamer's name on Panel S-68 of the National September 11 Memorial's South Pool.

-On September 11, 2001, Todd Beamer, a passenger on the hijacked United Airlines Flight 93, tried to place a call through an air phone, but he was routed to a customer service representative instead, who passed him on to supervisor Lisa Jefferson.
+On September 11, 2001, Todd Beamer, a passenger on the hijacked United Airlines Flight 93, tried to place a call through an airfone, but he was routed to a customer service representative instead, who passed him on to supervisor Lisa Jefferson.
 Beamer reported that one passenger had been killed and that a flight attendant had told him that both the pilot and co-pilot had been forced from the cockpit and may have been injured.
 He was also on the phone when the plane made a quick and violent turn.
 Later, he told the operator that some of the other passengers were planning to attack the hijackers and regain control of the aircraft, after they learned about what happened at the World Trade Center and The Pentagon.
 According to Jefferson, Beamer's last audible words were "Are you ready?
 Okay.
 Let's roll."

 In a November 8, 2001 address from the World Congress Center in Atlanta, Georgia, President George W. Bush invoked Beamer's words: "Some of our greatest moments have been acts of courage for which no one could have been prepared.
 But we have our marching orders.
 My fellow Americans, let's roll!"
 He used them again in the 2002 State of the Union address: "For too long our culture has said, 'If it feels good, do it.'
 Now America is embracing a new ethic and a new creed: 'Let's roll.